DevGames/ClearItem/README.md

 # ItemClear
-* Remove item in Config.
+* Remove item in The Worlds.
 * item in Config.
 * worlds in Config.